 Dene said that gardening is a large part of the Montessori program.
 The program is funded by Rotary Clubs of Anchorage.
 They funded and built the frames, soil, and plants.
-Denali Montessori helped install them in the spring and have maintained them over the summer.
+Denali Montessori families and staff helped install them in the spring and have maintained them over the summer.

-Dene said from there, families signed up to help water, weed, harvest, and deliver the vegetables to The Children’s Lunch Box.
-“It was perfect marriage of the Rotary Clubs of Alaska, Children's Lunchbox and Denali Montessori School.”
+Dene said from there, families signed up to help water, weed, harvest, and deliver the vegetables to The Children’s Lunchbox.
+“It was a perfect marriage of the Rotary Clubs of Alaska, Children's Lunchbox, and Denali Montessori School.”

 The Children’s Lunchbox is a program through Bean’s Café that provides meals to hungry children.
 They operate through an after-school meal program, a weekend food program, and a summer food program.